 I am about to begin my 17th year of skiing in Whistler and I can’t wait!
 For sure, there is the annual thrill of buckling my ski boots, hopping onto that first ski lift, and heading down my favourite ski runs.
 But, experiencing a Whistler winter is so much more than just skiing or snowboarding.
-Whether you are an individual or a family, a Whistler winter has lots to offer everyone.
+Whether you are an individual, couple or a family, there is lots of winter experiences waiting for you to discover.
+Best of all, some of them are free!

 Whistler Ski Resort is made up of two enormous mountains, Whistler and Blackcomb.
 They are each approximately 2200 metres or 7300 feet high.
 Of that, 8,171 acres (3307 hectares) are skiable terrain.
 Collectively, there are over 200 ski runs, and 36 lifts and gondolas.

-All four of my children have grown up skiing at Whistler and it has been a fantastic family bonding experience.
+All four of my children have grown up skiing or snowboarding on Whistler Blackcomb.
+We have had many amazing days in the mountains skiing and snowboarding together.
 There is nothing quite like catching up with your kids while riding a ski lift or gondola together, then hurtling down the side of a mountain as fast as you can.

-Whistler Ski Resort has ski and snowboard runs for every level, and for every age group.
-You can ski and snowboard on some of the best ski runs in the world, with breathtaking views and amazing facilities, and never get bored – even if you ski every single day of the ski season!
+Whistler Blackcomb has ski and snowboard runs for every level, and for every age group.
+You can ski and snowboard on some of the best ski runs in the world, with breathtaking views and amazing facilities, and never get bored – even if you ski every single day of the ski season.

 For those of you who do not ski or snowboard, all is not lost.
-You can still take a gondola from Whistler Village or Blackcomb Village to the top and experience jaw- dropping views.
+You can still take a gondola from Whistler or Blackcomb Villages almost to the top of the mountains and experience jaw-dropping views.
 From there, you can also take the PEAK 2 PEAK Gondola which connects Whistler and Blackcomb Mountains.
-In fact, in the 2018/2019 ski season, the opening of the new 8 person Blackcomb Gondola will create the first three gondola connection in the world between Whistler and Blackcomb.
-This will allow all guests, regardless of whether they want to sightsee, ski or snowboard, to upload, connect between the mountains via the PEAK 2 PEAK Gondola and download in a gondola.
+In addition, last year a new 8 person Blackcomb gondola opened which created the first three gondola connection in the world between two mountains – Whistler and Blackcomb.

-The Peak 2 Peak Gondola is one of the longest unsupported lift span in the world at 3.024 kilometres or 1.88 miles and the highest with an elevation of 436 metres or 1,427 feet.
+The Peak 2 Peak Gondola is one of the longest unsupported lift spans in the world at 3.024 kilometres or 1.88 miles and the highest with an elevation of 436 metres or 1,427 feet.
 It takes around 11 minutes to cross one way and the views are absolutely stunning.
-For an extra thrill, wait in line for one of two glass bottomed gondolas!
+For an extra thrill, you can wait in a separate line for one of two glass bottomed gondolas!
+However, if the line up is long, I’d skip it.
+The views from any Peak 2 Peak Gondola are spectacular even without the glass bottom.

-Both Whistler and Blackcomb Mountains have world class restaurants or self-serve cafeterias easily accessed by one of the gondolas.
-On a beautiful sunny day, it is quite easy to lose hours sitting in one of these places, with a glass of wine in hand, gazing out onto the ski slopes and the stunning views below.
+Both Whistler and Blackcomb Mountains have world class restaurants, self-serve cafeterias or bars easily accessed by one of the gondolas.
+On a beautiful sunny day, it is quite easy to lose hours sitting by floor to ceiling windows or out on one of the decks, with a glass of wine in hand, gazing out onto the ski slopes, the mountains and the stunning views below.

 Whistler has some fantastic apres-ski experiences.
 Whether you skied or snowboarded or spent the day at the spa, apres-ski is a must-do Whistler winter experience.

 Apres-ski is French and simply means “after skiing”.
-Usually apres-ski means meeting up with friends or family at a bar or restaurant after a day on the slopes.
+Today, when you say “apres-ski”, it means a little bit more, like meeting up with friends or family at a bar or restaurant after a day on the slopes.
 You have a drink, something to eat and share slightly exaggerated stories of epic ski or snowboard moments.

-There are lots of Whistler bars and restaurants that offer an apres-ski menu.
+There are lots of Whistler bars and restaurants that offer an apres-ski.
 However, my favourites are “the classics”.
 The ones where ski boots are expected, beer is served in jugs, and rock music is blaring.
 There is at least one of these at the base of each gondola.
 If you are looking for a more refined “Four Seasons Hotel” experience, these places are NOT for you!
-However, if you want to experience some old school Whistler apres-ski, you can’t go wrong with these.
+However, if you want to experience some old school Whistler apres-ski, you can’t go wrong with any of them.

 (Notwithstanding that beer is served generously and music is blaring, children are welcome in certain sections at each one of these establishments.
 Nothing crazy happens early on so come and enjoy some authentic Whistler apres-ski experiences with the kids.)